-Behind the Scenes: Skillz Named Top Disruptor by CNBC!
+Behind the Scenes: Skillz Named a CNBC Disruptor!

 We’re thrilled to announce that Skillz has been named a 2017 CNBC Disruptor on their annual Disruptor 50 list!
 To make matters even more exciting, Skillz is the first and only eSports company ever selected.